flo-far/XML_TEI_exam_2/README.md

 ## IV.
 AI usage.

 As my letters were taken from a book, i tried to use AI to transcript automatically pictures of the pages.
-As the result was criticaly defective, with the AI inventing most of the parts, I prefered to use a traditional OCER transcript software and correct the result by myself.
+As the result was criticaly defective, with the AI halucinating most of the parts, I prefered to use a traditional OCER transcript software and correct the result by myself.
 I sometime used AI to explain me some errors I couldn't understand, with more or less fortune.